9 HIV infection

 6. How should this child be managed?

 The child should be referred to an HIV clinic where he can be evaluated for antiretroviral therapy.
 His oral thrush must be treated.
 Co-trimoxazole prophylaxis should be started.
 He needs an adequate balanced diet and the parents must to be counselled.
 They may also need emotional and financial support.

 Case study 3

 A 1-year-old child presents with severe pneumonia.
-The mother is know to be HIV-positive.
+The mother is known to be HIV-positive but neither her nor her son are on antiretroviral treatment.
 On examination the child also has extensive scabies and chronic otitis media.
 The infant has not started to crawl yet.